apache/openserverless-site/content/en/docs/reference/references/actions-actionloop/_index.md

 ## Preparing the Docker environment

-Our language runtime’s `Dockerfile` has the task of preparing an environment for executing OpenWhisk and Nuvolaris Actions.
+Our language runtime’s `Dockerfile` has the task of preparing an environment for executing OpenWhisk and OpenServerless Actions.
 Using the ActionLoop approach, we use a multistage Docker build to

 1. derive our OpenWhisk and OpenServerless language runtime from an existing